Brolo231/To-Do-list-Python/README.md

 # To-Do-list-crud-
-A simplistic To Do List program that allows users to Add, delete and update tasks in a to do list where the results will be stored in a separate .txt file
+A simple to do list using nothing but traditional python

 <img width="400" src="image/Screenshot (123).png">